lalmeida32/rpg-dynamic-hud/README.md

 ### Requirements

-- The system's home screen must show currently user status if logged in
+- The system's home screen must show information about the program
-- The system's home screen must show a text
+- The system must allow any person to create an account, given the username, e-mail and password
-- The system must allow any person, over 13 years old, to create an account
+- The system must allow authenticated users to update their information
-- The system must allow a user to change it's settings
+- The system must allow authenticated users to delete their account
-- The system must allow a user to create a room
+- The system must allow authenticated users to create a room
-- The system must allow a user to join a room given it's Room Code
+- The system must allow authenticated users to search a room by name, code or owner
-- The system must allow the game master to kick/ban another user from it's room
+- The system must allow game masters to invite users to their rooms
-- The system must allow the game master to change the room settings
+- The system must allow game masters to update their rooms settings
-- The system must allow the game master to lock/unlock a room
+- The system must allow game masters to open/close their rooms
-- The system must allow the game master to delete the room
+- The system must allow game masters to delete their rooms
 - Each room must have dice options (i.e. D6, D12, D20...)
 - Each room must have a room's members list
 - The game master's view must show all players status and dices, in real-time
 - The player's view must show all players status, dices and their character sheets, in real-time